Heaven and Hell (Swedenborg book): Time and space in the spiritual world

+World of Spirits

+The "World of Spirits" is not to be confused with “the spiritual world,” which is a general term referring to the whole extent of Heaven, Hell and the World of Spirits.
+The traditional Christian idea was of resurrection on Judgment Day at the end of history.
+Swedenborg says judgment takes place in the World of Spirits immediately after each individual’s death.
+After we die, we wake up in the intermediate region of the spiritual world, neither in Heaven nor Hell, but in a neutral "no man's land" that Swedenborg terms the "World of Spirits."
+Here we gradually lose the ability to pretend and the spiritual “real us” comes out.
+The resulting stripping of one's self bare, even to one's most secret thoughts and intentions, is the judgment.
+“There is nothing concealed that shall not be uncovered, and nothing secret that shall not be known …” (Luke 12:2, 3; Matthew 10:26, Heaven and Hell, #498).
+Following this judgment the new spirit goes on to Heaven or Hell of his or her own free will.
+God does not force them.
+Spirits gather with those that are alike to themselves, whether in Heaven or Hell.
+Each Spirit is granted Angels and good Spirits, though evil spirits cannot endure their presence and so depart.

 Equilibrium and spiritual free will

 According to Swedenborg, people are kept in spiritual freedom by means of the equilibrium between Heaven and Hell.So who sends people to Heaven or Hell?
 Nobody but themselves.
 There is no inquiry as to their faith or former church affiliations, or whether they were baptized, or even what kind of life they lived on Earth.
 They migrate toward a heavenly or hellish state because they are drawn to its way of life, and for no other reason.Anyone can enter heaven.
-However, as soon as an evil person inhales the air there they have excruciating torment so they quickly shun it and escape to a state/place in keeping with their true state.
+However, as soon as an evil person inhales the air there they have excruciating torment so they quickly shun it and escape to a place in keeping with their true state.
 As the old saying goes, “Where the tree falls, there it lies.”
 The basic spiritual orientation of a person toward good or evil cannot be changed after death.
 Thus, an evil spirit could leave hell, but never wants to.